palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 You'll be stopped if you try to re-use an existing key pair name.

-A new key pair will then be stored in ``~/.ec2/<your-key-name>.pem``, and the key pair name will be added to your current environment's configurations (stored in ``.env``).
+A new key pair will then be stored in ``~/.ec2/<your-key-name>.pem``, and the key pair name will be added to your current environment's configuration (stored in ``.env``).
 If you already have a key name set in your current env, it will be replaced.

 ``createrds``
 ~~~~~~~~~~~~~